hasenbanck/asche/README.md

 * Do you want to target Vulkan with validation?
 Use Vulkano.
 * Do you want to target Vulkan, don't care for handholding and want a lot of pain?
 Use ash or erupt.
 * Do you want to target Vulkan, want a little bit of handholding and a lot of pain?
 Use this crate.

+## Credits

+The device initialization code is hard copy from the gfx-rs crate.

+The current memory allocator is a hard copy from the gpu_allocator create.

 ## License